Jean-Baptiste Belley: Life

 However, the formal abolition of slavery did not disarm the Royalists, and the war continued.
 Recognized as a full citizen of the Republic, Belley was an active spokesman for black people.
 When Benoît Gouly, a pro-slavery deputy from Isle de France, called for special laws reinstituting slavery for the French colonies, Belley denounced a pro-slavery pressure group known as the Massiac Club in a speech published under the title The Settlers' Ear, or the Massiac Hotel System Updated by Gouly.
 He succeeded for a time in maintaining the Republican principle of equality between people in France and in its colonies, whatever their colour.

 In a declaration of age and marital status for the representatives of Saint-Domingue in the convention, Belley says that he was born at Gorée, is forty-eight years old, has never left the territory of the republic, and has lived forty six years at Cap-Français.
 In a 'declaration of fortune' dated at Paris on 10 Vendémiaire, Year 4 of the Republic (viz., 1 October 1795), Belley declares that from the Republic he has only his 'emoluments', that he has bought no property, and that he owns only the contents of his room.

 Belley continued to serve into the Council of Five Hundred and was reelected on 8 September 1796.
 On 5 March 1797, he drew the note stating: "Member of the Council of 500 until this coming May."
-Belley returned to Saint-Domingue in 1802 as a gendarme officer in Divisional-general Charles Leclerc's expeditionary force.
-However, Belley was subsequently arrested, and sent back to France, where he was imprisoned in the fortress of Belle Île.
-Belley was still being held prisoner there in 1805 when he wrote to Isaac Louverture, the son of Toussaint Louverture, and died later the same year.
+Belley returned to Saint-Domingue in 1802 as a gendarme officer in the expeditionary force commanded by Divisional-general Charles Leclerc.
+However, Belley was subsequently arrested and sent back to France, where he was imprisoned under house arrest in Belle Île.
+Belley was still being held prisoner there in 1805 when he wrote to Isaac Louverture, the son of Toussaint Louverture, and died later the same year on 6 August.